Product

 • More than 1 million: 1% of user data need to be counted for valid data, (i.e., if you’ve got 3,000,000 users then you need to include the data of at least 30,000 users in your calculations).

-The Lifetime Value Calculation is so important for your SaaS business because it drives what you can spend to acquire new customers.
-If your customer acquisition cost (CAC) is $100 and that same customer has an LTV of $500, you’re basically printing $400.
+The lifetime value calculation is important for your SaaS business because it determines your spending to acquire new customers.
+Customer acquisition cost (CAC) is defined as the total cost of acquiring a new customer, including marketing and sales expenses.
+If your CAC is $100 and that same customer has an LTV of $500, you’re basically printing $400.

 Can you say “money machine”?!?!?!